gitbutlerapp/docs/docs/development/debugging.md

 ## Data Files

-GitButler also keeps it's own data about each of your projects.
+GitButler also keeps its own data about each of your projects.
 The virtual branch metadata, your user config stuff, a log of changes in each file, etc. If you want to inspect what GitButler is doing or debug or reset everything, you can go to our data directory.

 * **Linux:**  `~/.local/share/com.gitbutler.app/`
 * **macOS:**  `~/Library/Application Support/com.gitbutler.app/`